 We’ve put together an overview of what you can expect to learn in a Business Administration program.
-Read on to discover the general and specialized skills you can learn while studying Business Administration, and what careers those skills can lead to.
+Read on to discover the skills you can learn while studying Business Administration, and what careers those skills can lead to.

 Students in a Business Administration program often will take general education courses and also learn the fundamentals of business, including: